pman06/pman06/README.md

 - 👋 Hi, I’m @pman06
-- 👀 I’m interested in coding backends using python django framework
+- 👀 I’m interested in coding backends using python django framework and frontends with bootstrap, vue.js and react
 - 🌱 I’m currently learning django and other dependencies...yes looking to start app creations for both IoS and android
 - 💞️ I’m looking to collaborate on any backend project
 - 📫 How to reach me?